Wealthsimple Trade Review 2025

 • 1.5% conversion rate on US trades

-• ETFs and stocks only
+• ETFs, stocks, options, and crypto only

 • No international markets

-• Nonexistent customer service
+• Hit-or-miss customer service

 • Next to no research tools available

-Even though Wealthsimple Trade offers commission free trading, there are still much better brokers to choose from.
+Even though Wealthsimple Trade offers commission-free trading, there are still much better brokers to choose from.

 See our full list of the best Canadian brokers

-What is Wealthsimple Trade?
+What is Wealthsimple Self-Directed Investing (Formerly Wealthsimple Trade)?

 Is Wealthsimple Trade Safe?